Key Takeaways:

 This process facilitates the transfer of ownership, enabling individuals, organisations, or entities to exercise the rights pertaining to copyrighted works.

-In this article, we delve into the fundamentals of copyright assignment, its significance, and the considerations involved in effectively transferring these valuable rights.
+In this article, we look into the fundamentals of copyright assignment, its significance, and the considerations involved in effectively transferring these valuable rights.

 Assignment of Copyright under Copyright Act 1957: Ownership Transfer and Limitations